Our contact details

 Valtus adheres to the principles of data minimization.
 As a result, we only collect relevant, adequate information, which is limited to what is genuinely necessary in relation to the purposes for which it is processed.

-Within the context of managing its staff, Valtus may be required to collect data to fulfill certain legal obligations and/or data useful for administrative tasks, work organization or social initiatives (e.g.: First and last names, date of birth, postal address, police insurance, bank data etc.).
+Within the context of managing its staff, Valtus may be required to collect data to fulfill certain legal obligations and/or data useful for administrative tasks, work organisation or social initiatives (e.g.: First and last names, date of birth, postal address, French police insurance or UK national insurance, bank data, etc.).

 Within the context of its business relationships with clients and prospects, Valtus must collect personal data such as first and last names, postal addresses and business details such as telephone numbers, fax and email addresses.